2022-2023 Intensive Course in Community Cancer Genetics and Research Training ~ Distance Learning Only ~ Track 2

 Max amount of ABIM MOC points available: 29.0

-Estimated time frame for completion of this activity, including the time to complete the evaluation is 64 hours and 45 minutes.
+Estimated time frame for completion of this activity, including the time to complete the evaluation and post test is 64 hours.

 Current version of Edge, Firefox, Safari, or Chrome.